 - Site Services, Carpentry

-However, there are Supply Chain companies all across the UK, with many Automotive Apprenticeships on offer.
+However, there are many more Supply Chain companies all across the UK, with a wide range of Automotive Apprenticeships on offer.
 But you have most likely never heard of any of them.
 How do you even know they exist and might have a job that’s just right for you?
+You can find many of them right here, on iwantobea.com.

 Automotive Apprenticeships: Where next?